Inspection Cameras in 2022 (New Guide)

 Don’t buy a camera only to discover that you don’t have any way to power it.

-Some inspection cameras use standard AA batteries, but others might require special lithium-ion batteries, and need hours to charge.
+Some digital inspection cameras use standard AA batteries, but others might require special lithium-ion batteries, and need hours to charge.
 Make sure you research what kinds of batteries your camera requires as part of your overall research effort.

 Here are the most common types of RVI tools being used by inspectors to collect visual data today:

 Using these tools for industrial inspections can help improve safety for inspectors, since they allow inspectors to avoid entering potentially dangerous areas.

 They can also help increase savings, since they help dramatically speed up the inspection process, thus reducing downtimes and lowering the overall cost of inspections.

 Here is how an inspector working in an industrial setting might use an RVI tool in their workflow: